 We sequence genomes to understand how gall wasps evolved the ability to induce galls, and to identify what genes are involved.

-Biodiversity Atlas Sweden (BAS including GBIF-Sweden) provides data and analysis services for Swedish and international biodiversity and ecosystems.
+Biodiversity Atlas Sweden (SBDI/BAS including GBIF-Sweden) provides data and analysis services for Swedish and international biodiversity and ecosystems.

 We study the evolution of Birds-of-Paradise by comparative genomics